flexmonster/api-data-source/readme.md

-# Flexmonster custom data source API server (beta version)
+# Flexmonster custom data source API server

 Flexmonster custom data source API is designed for summarized data retrieval from a server to Flexmonster Pivot.